Here's Our Rant About PureCycle Technologies Inc. (PCT)

 PCT’s Market Performance

-PCT stocks went down by -2.78% for the week, with a monthly drop of -15.97% and a quarterly performance of -12.50%, while its annual performance rate touched -59.18%.
-The volatility ratio for the week stands at 6.58% while the volatility levels for the past 30 days are set at 7.47% for PureCycle Technologies Inc. The simple moving average for the period of the last 20 days is -7.25% for PCT stocks with a simple moving average of -24.53% for the last 200 days.
+PCT stocks went up by 9.62% for the week, with a monthly drop of -9.55% and a quarterly performance of -17.35%, while its annual performance rate touched -55.60%.
+The volatility ratio for the week stands at 7.21% while the volatility levels for the past 30 days are set at 7.47% for PureCycle Technologies Inc. The simple moving average for the period of the last 20 days is -1.08% for PCT stocks with a simple moving average of -20.46% for the last 200 days.

 Analysts’ Opinion of PCT